microsoftgraph/microsoft-graph-toolkit/readme.md

 * Toolkit Components - web components

-To run the project you need to first need to build the providers:
+To run the project you need to first build the providers:

 ```bash
 cd M365ToolkitContextProviders